 - Think about the topic of the text you are going to listen to.
 What do you already know about it?
 What could possibly be the content of the text?
 Which words come to mind that you already know?
 Which words would you want to look up?

-- If you have to do a task on the listening text, check whether you have understood the task correctly.
+- If you have to do a listening exercise, check whether you have understood the task correctly.

 - Think about what type of text you are going to listen to.
 What do you know about this type of text?

-- Relax and make yourself ready to pay attention to the listening text.
+- Relax and get ready to pay attention to the listening text.

 While you are listening

 - It is not necessary to understand every single word.
-Try to ignore those words that you think are less important anyway.
+Try to ignore words that you think are less important.